Arif-Mohamed/Flow-around-a-rotating-cylinder-using-OpenFOAM/README.md

 ## Introduction

 This repository contains the setup files for numerical simulation project for studying the flow around a rotating cylinder using OpenFOAM.
+The two approaches that will be used to simulate the flow around the rotating cylinder are -

+- rotatingWallVelocity Function (Rotating Boundary Conditions {RBC})
+- Multiple Reference Frame (MRF)

 OpenFOAM is an open-source CFD (Computational Fluid Dynamics) software designed to model fluid flows and other continuum phenomena.
 The simulation is set up to capture the details of the flow patterns around a cylinder rotating at a constant angular velocity.

 ## Requirements